Villarrica, Paraguay: 1600s to 20th century

 The Franciscan friars in an effort of educating the population and gaining souls to the Catholic faith ran a convent that worked as an elementary and secondary school from the 1600s until 1818 when Gaspar de Francia the dictator of Paraguay had it shut as part of his policy of retaining absolute control over the country.
-Schools were reopened in 1844 after Francia died but only to be shut again in 1865 with the declaration of the Paraguayan War.
+Schools were reopened in 1844 after Francia died only to be shut again in 1865 with the declaration of the Paraguayan War.
 When the war was over in 1870, Villarrica had a very small population due to the large casualties.
-In 1888, the railway got to Villarrica which started a rapid population and economical growth.
+In 1888, the railway got to Villarrica, starting rapid demographic and economic growth.

 From 1892 to the beginning of the 1900s, the city received an important influx of Italians, French, Spaniards, Germans, Ashkenazi Jews, Argentines, Uruguayans and a lesser number of Lebanese, Croats and Greeks.
-These immigrants helped develop the industry, the culture and the education making Villarrica the second most important city after the capital, Asuncion.
+These immigrants helped develop industry, culture and education, making Villarrica the second most important city after the capital, Asuncion.
 However, the two Paraguayan civil wars had a deep effect in the city, especially the so called Revolution of 1947 when the Paraguayan military took over and cause the migration of thousands of Paraguayans and an important part of Villarrica intellectual people spread across the country or made it to Argentina.
 A similar phenomenon occurred from 1954 to 1989 with the political persecutions during the regime of Alfredo Stroessner.
 By the end of the 20th century Villarrica had lost its prominent position within the country to newer settlements like Ciudad del Este, Encarnacion and Luque.